opendatacube/datacube-ows/docs/cfg_global.rst

 The "published_CRSs" entry in the global sections declares the list of Co-ordinate Reference Systems supported by the server instance.

-It should be a dictionary of dictionaries, with the labels being recognised by GDAL and Proj4 (ideally EPSG codes, as in the example).
+It should be a dictionary of dictionaries, with the labels being recognised by Proj4 (ideally EPSG codes, as in the example).
+Other CRS formats (i.e. ESRI style WKID) can be supported by adding them as aliases in your proj4 configuration.

 The configuration for each Co-ordinate Reference System contains the following entries:

 geographic